-3.2 The art of specifying particular views
+3.2.
+The art of specifying particular views

 Axonometric views are important and well understandable for everybody.
 And they are appropriate to remember on a known object or to compare with a real object nearby.
-However, no angle, no length, no plane shape appears in true size.
+However, no angle, no length, no planar shape appears in true size.
 Orthogonality can be figured out only because of some additional assumptions based on experience or estimation.
-So, these views are never sufficient for a 'description exacte' as required in MONGE's definition.
+So, these views are never sufficient for a 'description exacte' as required in Monge's definition.3